Pokecube-Development/Pokecube-Issues-and-Wiki/dev_info/feature_checklist.md

 ## Pokedex
 - [ ] Lookup of pokemob by name
 - [ ] Displays description of pokemob, similar to watch Pokemob Info description page
+- [ ] Shift right click on pokecenter block to add as a teleport location
+- [ ] Right click on a pokemob to open for that pokemob
+   - [ ] Marks the pokemob as insepcted, clearing obfuscated name
 ## Bag
 - [ ] Only allows configured items
 - [ ] Pages can be renamed